 People with oval faces will have foreheads that are only a tiny bit wider than their curved chin—picture an egg placed upside down.
 It's similar to an oblong face but with a softer chin and more curve to the sides of the face.

 Celebs with your face shape: Kelly Rowland, Olivia Munn, Kerry Washington, Blake Lively

-Next up: how to apply blush for your face shape.
+Next up: how to apply makeup for your face shape.